nikhilraojl/op/README.md

 #### Main options

-Use

-`op [--help|-h]`: to show available commands & options
+`op [--help|-h]`: shows all available commands & options

-`op [project_name]`: to directly open the 'project_dir' in nvim.
+`op [project_dir]`: directly opens the 'project_dir' in nvim.
 This becomes more powerfull when combined with tab completion.
 See below for setting up autocomplete for powershell & bash

-`op [project_name] [--print|-p]`: to print full path of the 'project_dir' flag.
+`op [project_name] [--print|-p]`: prints full path of the 'project_dir'.
 The output can be piped in a shell.
-Example
+For example to quickly `cd` to a 'project_dir' you can do something like

 ```
 op test_proj -p | cd    in powershell